Encrypted Media Extensions: Support

 In April 2013, on the Samsung Chromebook, Netflix became the first company to offer HTML video using EME.

 As of 2016, the Encrypted Media Extensions interface has been implemented in the Google Chrome, Internet Explorer, Safari, Firefox, and Microsoft Edge browsers.

 While backers and the developers of the Firefox web browser were hesitant in implementing the protocol for ethical reasons due to its dependency on proprietary code, Firefox introduced EME support on Windows platforms in May 2015, originally using Adobe's Primetime DRM library, later replaced with the Widevine library (CDM).
 Firefox's implementation of EME uses an open-source sandbox to load the proprietary DRM modules, which are treated as plug-ins that are loaded when EME-encrypted content is requested.
 The sandbox was also designed to frustrate the ability for services and the DRM to uniquely track and identify devices.
 Additionally, it is always possible to disable DRM in Firefox, which then not only disables EME, but also uninstalls the Widevine DRM libraries.
+Alternately, official Firefox builds that are designated as "EME-free" have been distributed alongside regular Firefox builds as of Firefox 145.0.2.

 Netflix supports HTML video using EME with a supported web browser: Chrome, Firefox, Microsoft Edge, Internet Explorer (on Windows 8.1 or newer), or Safari (on OS X Yosemite or newer).
 YouTube supports the MSE.
 Available players supporting MPEG-DASH using the MSE and EME are NexPlayer, THEOplayer by OpenTelly, the bitdash MPEG-DASH player, dash.js by DASH-IF or rx-player.

 Note that in Firefox and Chrome, EME does not work unless the media is supplied via Media Source Extensions.

 Version 4.3 and subsequent versions of Android support EME.